 Most married people consider marital infidelity a serious breach of trust.
 When you engage in marital infidelity, you violate the agreement you have with your spouse to remain emotionally faithful and sexually exclusive with them.
 This agreement can be a written contract or merely an assumption that fidelity is one of the most basic ingredients of marriage.

 You know you're unfaithful in your marriage if you act on sexual attractions outside your marriage.
 Having sex with someone other than your spouse is marital infidelity, of course.
-Marital infidelity can also be emotional cheating such as sharing your most intimate secrets with someone other than your spouse or flirting with them in a way that invites sexual interest and arousal.
+Marital infidelity can also be emotional cheating, such as sharing your most intimate secrets with someone other than your spouse or flirting with them in a way that invites sexual interest and arousal.

-How Infidelity Harms Marriages
+How Infidelity Can Harm Marriages

 Loss Of Trust

 Even the partner who cheated may feel a loss of trust in their spouse.
-This can happen if they understand how much they've hurt their spouse and have a hard time believing their spouse doesn't want to hurt them back.
+This can happen if they understand how much they've hurt their spouse and have difficulty believing their spouse doesn't want to hurt them back.
 Also, if the unfaithful spouse didn't believe they and their spouse would ever cheat on them, their behavior may make them feel disillusioned.
 They may now think it's possible or even probable that their spouse is cheating on them, too, so they don't trust their spouse.

 Loss Of Emotional Intimacy After Infidelity

-Many people claim that a sexual affair doesn't necessarily mean they cared for that other person.
+Many people claim that a sexual affair doesn't necessarily mean they care for that other person.
 Sex almost inevitably leads to an emotional connection.
 Getting back that emotional intimacy is difficult and may take a long time, but it is possible.

 Loss Of Sexual Intimacy